Dash1704/CV/README.md

 - Worked in a classroom of 5 year old children, helping a select group improve their maths, writing and phonetics.

 - Developed ways of teaching tailored to each individual child to improve their learning.
+Utilised the adaptability of my emotional intelliegence to empathise with the children and the adults I was working with in the classroom.

 ## Education